Content from Introduction to OpenRefine

 Rows, Records, and Multi-Valued Cells

 This is problematic for faceting.
-If we apply a text facet to the Artist column as it stands, OpenRefine will treat the entire string above as one value.
+If we apply a text facet to the Artist Display Name column as it stands, OpenRefine will treat the entire string above as one value.
 The facet will then list “Pablo Picasso; Georges Braque” as if it were a single artist, which is clearly not what we want.
 What we need instead is to treat Pablo Picasso and Georges Braque as separate values, each counted individually.

 To understand what happens when we correct this, it helps to know about the distinction between Rows and Records in OpenRefine.
 By default, data is displayed as rows, one after the other.
 But OpenRefine can also treat a group of rows as belonging to the same record.
 When we split a cell that contains multiple values, OpenRefine creates additional rows within the same record.
 That means the number of rows goes up, but the number of records stays the same.